5T33Z0/OC-Little-Translated/P_OpCore_Simplify/README.md

 1. Run MS Windows
 2. Download [**OpCore Simplify**](https://github.com/lzhoang2801/OpCore-Simplify) (click on `<> Code` and select "Download Zip")
 3. Extract the zip file
-4. Run the `OpCore-Simplify.bat` file (click on "More info", if Windows wants to block the script)
+4. Run the `OpCore-Simplify.bat` file (if Windows wants to block the script, click on "More info" so that the button to run the script appears!)
 5. This will start a Terminal Window and download required files.
 Once that's done, you will be greeted by the following screen:<br>![01](https://github.com/user-attachments/assets/be90d44c-9698-4196-b4f0-58965607e451)
 6. Select option <kbd>1</kbd> and hit <kbd>Enter</kbd>
 7. This will start the hardware detection – Type <kbd>e</kbd> and press <kbd>Enter</kbd>:<br>![02](https://github.com/user-attachments/assets/feefc135-7ba9-481b-a8ac-11203161d91f)